Gettysburg College: Academic programs

 Gettysburg College offers numerous fields of study and four possible degrees; Bachelor of Arts, Bachelor of Science, Bachelor of Music, and Bachelor of Music Education.

 In addition to its many majors and minors, the college offers several programs.
 Students may petition to design their own, individual, major.
 The major must consist of at least 17 courses, including a methods course and a 400-level capstone.
 Students design a curriculum of their own and choose a faculty advisor.
 During the senior year, the student takes a 400-level individualized study capstone which is the culmination of their program.

-An engineering program is offered as a five-year, Dual Degree program in conjunction with Columbia University, Rensselaer Polytechnic Institute, Washington University in St. Louis, and University of Pittsburgh.
-Engineering students may choose any of these schools to travel to, taking three courses of liberal arts, mathematics, and physics at Gettysburg College, and two years of advanced engineering and physics classes at their chosen university.
+An engineering program is offered as a five-year, dual-degree program in conjunction with Columbia University, Rensselaer Polytechnic Institute, Washington University in St. Louis, and University of Pittsburgh.
+Engineering students may choose any of these schools, taking three courses of liberal arts, mathematics, and physics at Gettysburg College and two years of advanced engineering and physics classes at their chosen university.
 Upon completion of the program, students are awarded a Bachelor of Arts degree from Gettysburg College and a Bachelor of Science degree in an engineering discipline from one of the affiliated institutions.

 The most popular majors, by 2021 graduates, were: